mgolu/nrf-micropython-guide/doc/nrf9161dk.md

 ### Buttons and LEDs

-There are two buttons:
+There are four buttons:
-- Button 1: During normal operation it can be used with `Pin.cpu.gpio0_6`
+- Button 1: It can be used with `Pin.cpu.gpio0_8`
 - Button 2: If pressed at boot time, the board will skip executing a `main.py` file from the filesystem.
-During normal operation, it can be used with `Pin.cpu.gpio0_7`
+During normal operation, it can be used with `Pin.cpu.gpio0_9`
+- Button 3: It can be used with `Pin.cpu.gpio0_18`
+- Button 4: It can be used with `Pin.cpu.gpio0_19`

 There are four LEDs:
-- LED1: Can be accessed with `Pin.cpu.gpio0_2`
+- LED1: Can be accessed with `Pin.cpu.gpio0_0`
-- LED2: Can be accessed with `Pin.cpu.gpio0_3`
+- LED2: Can be accessed with `Pin.cpu.gpio0_1`
 - LED3: Can be accessed with `Pin.cpu.gpio0_4`
 - LED4: Can be accessed with `Pin.cpu.gpio0_5`